DBT Add-On OCF Connector: Install and Configure¶

 Note

-Lineage is available from DBT Add-On OCF connector version 2.0.0 onwards and Alation version 2022.4.3 and later.
+Lineage is available from dbt Add-On OCF connector version 2.0.0 or later and Alation version 2023.1 or later.
+See Lineage Support for the types of materializations supported for each data source.

 Refer to Troubleshooting.